Designing a Mobile App: Instructional Design Guru

 As with all software development, there’s no way around extensive testing.
 It didn’t take me long to discover that with a reference tool, testing is grueling.
 It involved going through each item—in this case over 460 terms and definitions—several times.
 Two or three times to find the errors and then again to make sure each error was corrected.
 If you’re creating an app, leave lots of time in your schedule for testing.

 In the End

 I learned a lot about mobile design while working on my first app and I plan to share more of this with you in future articles.
 After all this work, I sincerely hope my app provides value to the practitioners and students who use it.
 And if there are terms you think I should add, please email them to me through the Contact form.
-And special thanks goes out to my editor, Hannah Durocher, for her excellent feedback.
-Some day, I’d like to publish this app for Android phones too.
-You can check out Instructional Design Guru in iTunes.
+You can check out Instructional Design Guru in iTunes and in Google Play.